matteobaccan/owner/README.md

 assertEquals(System.getenv().get("USER"), cfg.user());
 ```

+#### Importing properties and other loading logic
+Notice that the "importing properties" feature is just additional to the properties loading mechanism explained in the
+paragraph "PROPERTIES FILES LOADING LOGIC".
+Properties imported have lower priority regarding the properties loaded from
+the `@Sources` attribute.

 ### UNDEFINED PROPERTIES

 If, in the example, ServerConfig interface cannot be mapped to any properties file, then all the methods in the